OpenMobileAlliance/dmse-documentation/content/en/utility-position.md

 ---
-title: LwM2M Positioning
+title: LwM2M & Utilities
-description: 'This page is dedicated to position LwM2M for the Utility industry'
+description: '"White Paper."
+It serves as a comprehensive guide and informational resource focused on the OMA LightweightM2M Protocol and its applications in the utility sector.'
 position: 100
 category: Utility
 ---
+White Paper: _**Unlocking Utility Benefits: Leveraging OMA LwM2M for Field Area Mastery in the Utility Ecosystem**_

 <alert>
   <p style="color:DodgerBlue;">